 “You know, sometimes I feel well and vital in the world, and sometimes I just feel so distressed I want to pull my hair out by the roots.” ~Sharon Stone.

 For many, there is something natural about feeling like you want to pull all of your hair out when you’re stressed or overwhelmed.
 But for millions of others, this is more than a feeling – it is a reality.

 The condition, known as “trichotillomania,” effects as much as 4% of the population at some point in their life (roughly 280,000,000 people in the world), and is a common and frequent symptom of stress and anxiety.
-Yet it’s also not well known, and many people struggle with the condition in silence.
+It’s also not well known, and many people struggle with the condition in silence.

 How Severe is Your Anxiety?

 Trichotillomania is more common in those with severe anxiety and stress.
-If this is your first time at CalmClinic, take our free 7 minute anxiety symptoms test to score your anxiety severity, compare your anxiety to others, and receive more information about how to control it.
+If this is your first time at CalmClinic, take our free 7-minute anxiety symptoms test to score your anxiety severity, compare your anxiety to others, and receive more information about how to control it.

 What is Trichotillomania?